cleitondias/CPI-/README.md

 ### <a name="cpic"></a>Code Snippets

+Note that this Code Snippets section will be added to as more videos are added to the CPIS series.

 ### <a name="cpia"></a>Additional Video Series for CPIS

 Note that some of this content is older so the screens and procedures shown in the videos may not match with your experience.